-A video tutorial is pre-loaded as the first project and shows the features and how to create videos in an easy-to-follow format.
+A video tutorial is pre-loaded as the first project, demonstrating the features and showing how to create videos in an easy-to-follow format.
 Once kids get started, they can access instructions through the question mark above the timeline.
 This is an impressively easy and inexpensive tool for the quality of movie it creates, but it does require some prep work.
 Teachers or students will need to find and set up a green screen, and students will have to find any images or video clips they want to add to their movie before starting.
 Green Screen by Do Ink is a great tool to have in a teacher's tool box as an option for student-directed projects.

 If your school has a broadcast room with a green screen, this is a must-have tool for your students to create presentations.
 If you don't have access to a green screen, dollar-store green plastic tablecloths can work, but not as well as an actual green screen, which costs $20 and up.
 Students can present history, ELA, or science projects to the class, individually, or in small groups.
 You could also record yourself in front of an interesting background to introduce a new unit or concept to students, hooking them as if you were giving a news report.
 This is a really affordable, easy-to-use tool that is quite versatile.
 Both students and teachers will love it!